A discrete wedge product on general polygonal meshes: Discrete setting

 \section{Discrete setting}

-The discrete domain over which our discrete wedge product operates is a general polygonal mesh, i.e., a surface mesh whose faces are arbitrary simple polygons.
+We work with a general polygonal mesh, i.e., a surface mesh whose faces are arbitrary simple polygons, possibly non-convex and non-planar.
 From the perspective of algebraic topology such a mesh corresponds to a 2--dimensional CW complex with some additional structures: a 2--dimensional pseudomanifold.
 In this section we briefly revise several definitions that ultimately leads to the definition of an orientable pseudomanifold and the boundary operator.

-A CW complex is a cellular complex, invented by J. H. C. Whitehead, and it is a more general complex that the simplicial one.
-According to \citep[Paragraph 38]{Munkres1984}, cellular complexes are more effective for computations of homology groups of given spaces.
+A CW complex is a cellular complex, invented by J. H. C. Whitehead, and it is a more general complex than a simplicial or a singular complex.
+According to \citep{Munkres1984}, cellular complexes are more effective for computations of homology groups of given spaces.
 The following set of definitions were adapted from definitions in \citep[Paragraph 38]{Munkres1984}.

 \begin{definition} A space is called a \textbf{\textit{m}-cell} if it is homeomorphic to the unit $m$-dimensional $B^m$.
 It is called an \textbf{open cell} of dimension $m$ if it is homeomorphic to Int $B^m$.
 The set $\dot{e}_i^m := \bar{e}_i^m - e_i^m$ for $m>0$ is called the \textbf{boundary} of the $m$-cell $e_i^m$. \end{definition}